brivadis/KernelEstimation/README.md

 This page contains code for the numerical experiments of these papers in the branches main and No-delay, respectively.
 Additional pertubations can be added in the branch With-delays for the second paper.

-## How to reproduce the experiments of the paper
+## How to reproduce the experiments of the papers

 From inside the main folder, run
 	```